baens/blog.baens.net/content/posts/experiment-notes-simpleflatmapper.md

 And if we run that....well we still have the same issue.

-The above code fixes the creator of the stream, but we also need to handle this kind of thing from the user of the stream.
-In other words, who ever is actually using the stream needs to signal, "Hey, I'm done, go do your cleanup thing here".
-Again, this would be nice if this is all handled automatically, but certain things just need to be explicit, and cleanup routes are usually explicit.
+The above code fixes the creator of the stream, but we also need to handle this kind of thing from the user side.
+In other words, who ever is actually using the stream needs to signal, "Hey, I'm done, go do your cleanup thing now".
+Again, this would be nice if this is all handled automatically, but certain things just need to be explicit, and cleanup routines are usually explicit.

 This is because a `Stream` is "resourceful".
-I.e. it can hold on to resources as it works waiting for the right time to clean up.
-And sadly it can't do that automatically for us, so we need to tell it when to shut things down.
+I.e. it can hold on to resources that are needed as it iterates through sometimes.
+While it would be nice if it would just cleanup after it was done, there isn't really anyway for the stream itself to know when the user is done iterating through it.
 Now, in normal Java you have something called [`try with resource`](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html).
 But in Kotlin, it's actually fairly straight forward with the `use` statement.
 For example this is how our main loop will now look:

 ```kotlin
 fun main(args: Array<String>) {